laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/05-ObjectTypes/objectTypes.md

 ## `Extending Types`

+\_Interface_s allows us to build up new types from other types by extending them.

 This allows to cut down the amount of type declaration boilerplate we have to write, and for signaling intent that several different declaration of the same property might be related.

 Interface can also extend from multiple types.